DBC-as/selenese-runner/README.md

 - refactor code and add more documentation
     - cleanup dependencies
     - better logging with parallel tests
+- return error when downloaded suite or testcase is not a file from selenium-ide
 - ignore errors in before/after/beforeEach/afterEach
 - better selenese-escape-code
 - streamline unit tests